georgecatalin/A_Yocto_Cookbook/README.md

 # A Yocto Cookbook
-This repository contains a curated collection of Yocto Project resources, including custom recipes, configuration snippets, layer examples, build tips, and troubleshooting notes.
-It serves as a personal toolkit for embedded Linux development, helping streamline project setup, experimentation, and learning.
+This repository contains a curated collection of Yocto Project resources, including custom recipes, configuration snippets, layer examples, build tips, and troubleshooting notes for learning Yocto.

-The purpose is to reuse proven solutions and accelerate future Yocto-based projects.
+It might serve later as a personal toolkit for embedded Linux development, helping  project setups, experimentations, and learning.

 <img src="yocto_project.png" alt="Yocto-Project Logo" width="300">